tinosteinort/beanrepository/README.md

 ## Examples

-See [SimpleExampleApp](/src/test/java/com/github/tinosteinort/beanrepository/example/_01_basicexample) for ar very basic example
+See [SimpleExampleApp](/src/test/java/com/github/tinosteinort/beanrepository/example/_01_basicexample) for ar very basic example.

-See [EventExampleApp](/src/test/java/com/github/tinosteinort/beanrepository/example/_02_eventexample) for an example with listeners
+See [EventExampleApp](/src/test/java/com/github/tinosteinort/beanrepository/example/_02_eventexample) for an example with events and listeners.

 See [CyclicReferenceExampleApp](/src/test/java/com/github/tinosteinort/beanrepository/example/_03_cyclicreferenceexample)
- for an example with cyclic references
+ for an example with cyclic references.